 We were handed the “official” Riddle backstory.
 In fact we were invited to believe that we now knew everything about the life of Tom Marvolo Riddle.

-— Except for the reason why he ever made the choices he did.
-By the time we and Albus caught up to him when he was 11, those choices were long made and he was well down the road his life has taken, and we haven’t a clue why.
+— Except for any reason why he ever made the choices he did.
+By the time we and Albus caught up to him when he was 11, those choices were long made and he was already well down the road his life has since taken, and we haven’t a clue why.

 We also got all our expectations regarding Severus Snape’s function in the series turned upside down, and I didn’t think it was for the last time, either.

 So it would not have surprised me in the least to learn that there was something more, or something other to that Potions book that Harry and we all missed.
 Or that we just didn’t have the necessary information to solve the puzzle about it yet.

 Which didn’t keep people from trying.
 There was a swarm of theories regarding that Potions book.
 One of the most popular was that it was originally his mother Eileen’s book.
 Many Snape-haters go further and claim that the potions annotations were hers as well, and that it was she who inscribed the book when she passed it on to him.
 None of which really makes sense.
 Particularly since he claims the hexes, there is only one person’s handwriting in that book, and the spell notes are in the same hand as the potions annotations.